cryptomator/cryptomator/README.md

 ## Features
 - Totally transparent: Just work on the encrypted volume, as if it was an USB drive
-- Works with Dropbox, Skydrive, Google Drive and any other cloud storage, that syncs with a local directory
+- Works with Dropbox, OneDrive (Skydrive), Google Drive and any other cloud storage, that syncs with a local directory
+- In fact it works with any directory.
+You can use it to encrypt as many folders as you like
 - AES encryption with up to 256 bit key length
 - Client-side.
 No accounts, no data shared with any online service
 - Filenames get encrypted too